By Amy Campbell, MS, RD, LDN, CDE

 You don’t have to go it alone when you have diabetes.
 In fact, the more support that you get from your health-care team, family and friends, the easier it will be to successfully manage your diabetes.
 But who should be on your health-care team?
 For starters, your primary-care provider — a physician, physician’s assistant or nurse practitioner, for example — is the gatekeeper and can help coordinate your care.
 Ideally, you should have an endocrinologist, which is a doctor who specializes in the treatment of diabetes.
-A certified diabetes educator can teach you how to inject insulin or use an insulin pump, check your blood glucose, and make sense of your blood glucose readings.
+A certified diabetes care and education specialist (formerly known as a certified diabetes educator) can teach you how to inject insulin or use an insulin pump, check your blood glucose, and make sense of your blood glucose readings.
 A dietitian can help you develop an eating plan that works with your lifestyle and helps to keep your blood glucose levels within your target range.
 An ophthalmologist can provide you with annual dilated eye exams to detect (and treat, if necessary) eye problems, such as diabetic retinopathy.
 If you have complications, you may need to see a cardiologist (heart specialist), a nephrologist (kidney specialist), neurologist (nerve specialist) or a podiatrist (foot care specialist).
 Your pharmacist can help you learn more about the medications that you may need to take.
 Finally, because you may feel overwhelmed, discouraged or even depressed about having diabetes, a mental health provider can be an invaluable member of your team to provide you with support.
 You might be more comfortable finding support from other people who live with type 1 diabetes, whether that’s from a support group or an online community.

 If you aren’t sure how to put together your own team, talk with your primary-care provider.
 Also, look for resources in your community — for example, your local hospital may have a diabetes program.
 You can also call your local office of the American Diabetes Association.
 They can point you to programs and specialists in your community, as well.
 Finally, remember that you are the center of your health-care team.
 Don’t be afraid to ask questions and speak up if something isn’t working for you.
 Your team is there to work together to support you.